 Coronary Bypass more commonly known as coronary artery bypass grafting (CABG) is a medical surgery where weak arteries are replaced with blood vessels harvested from various other parts of the body.
 This surgery becomes essential when the weakened vessels can no longer effectively transport blood to and from the heart.
-The surgery serves to relieve angina (a painful tightening of the cardiac muscle) and diminish the risk of death associated with coronary artery disease
+The surgery serves to relieve angina (a painful tightening of the cardiac muscle) and diminish the risk of death associated with coronary artery disease1.HISTORY

 COMPLICATIONS